lifaon74/infomaniak-ts-api-client/README.md

-# Infomaniak Node and Deno API Library - NodeJs and Deno
+# Infomaniak Node and Deno API Library

 This library provides convenient access to the Infomaniak REST API from TypeScript or JavaScript.